A Worm Farm Waste System to beneficially remove sewerage and organic waste from the environment

 Well, here it is, and it’s from worms, would you believe.

-The good people at A&A in Hastings Victoria have developed a worm driven Worm Farm Waste System.
+The good people at A&A in Dromana Victoria have developed a worm driven Worm Farm Waste System.

 Around 200 years ago, and within a few years of each other, were two revolutions.
 The first was the Industrial Revolution and the second was the Agricultural Revolution.
 The Industrial Revolution saw factories and machinery needing so many workers that there were not enough farmers left to produce food by traditional farming practices.
 Then, good farming practice was to rotate crops and to fallow the land – allow it to rest for a season.
 Sometimes in that season a farmer would grow a crop of clover or potatoes, refurbishing the soil with nitrogen and organic matter (OM).